Dark Universe

 “We can put a good figure on how much we know about the universe: 5%.”

 Now, thanks to the blunt edge philosophers at the world’s leading school of technology, the universe just got a tiny bit darker.
-Consider the following excerpt from the 5/19/2025 issue of the MIT Technology Review
+Consider the following excerpt from the 5/19/2025 issue of the MIT Technology Review:

 “We can put a good figure on how much we know about the universe: 5%.
 That’s how much of what’s floating about in the cosmos is ordinary matter—planets and stars and galaxies and the dust and gas between them.
 The other 95% is dark matter and dark energy, two mysterious entities aptly named for our inability to shed light on their true nature...
 Cosmologists have cast dark matter as the hidden glue binding galaxies together.
 Dark energy plays an opposite role, ripping the fabric of space apart.”

-Dark energy is the name given to the mysterious force that seemed to be accelerating the expansion of the Universe.
-This 'anti-gravity' force has been largely accepted among the astronomical community for about three decades, based on ‘research’ showing that the Universe is expanding at an ever-accelerating rate.
-But now a team of astronomers say their measurements show the expansion of the Universe is actually slowing down, not speeding up.
+These gravity/anti-gravity forces have been accepted as canonical by the astronomical community for about three decades.
+But now a new team of astronomers say their measurements show that the expansion of the Universe is actually slowing down, not speeding up.
+Oh my!

 So how did we end up in this mess?
 Consider the original Dark Universe hypothesis (above).
 Now imagine this same paragraph written by a theist talking about ‘God’.
 It might go something like this:

 “We can put a good figure on how much we know about the universe: 5%.
 That’s how much of reality is knowable via our senses and reasoning faculties.
 The other 95% is what we call Mystery.
 Observation and reason alone are unable to shed light here.
 Only Revelation can enlighten us re what must otherwise remain dark.
-Theologians have cast God as the hidden glue binding all things together (logos) and as the force (physis) ripping apart what is now to make way for what is to come.”
+Theologians have cast God as the hidden glue binding all things together (logos) and as the force (physis) ripping things apart to make way for what is to come.”

 Public reaction would constitute a Tsunami.
 The Capitol itself would shake.
 Who knows, SCOTUS might even get involved.
-Does the 1st Amendment protect such nonsense?
-Should it not be a crime to pollute the minds of our youth with such a superstitious clap trap?
+Does the 1st Amendment protect nonsense speech?
+Should it not be a felony to pollute the minds of our youth with such a superstitious clap trap?
 Is this not a crime against humanity?
-Or should we skip SCOTUS and bring the matter directly to The Hague?
+Perhaps we should skip SCOTUS and bring the matter directly to The Hague.
+After all, Socrates was sentenced to death on these very same grounds: corrupting the youth (of Athens).

 As parents, we want our children to have every advantage.
 So…we encourage them to join science clubs at school, and we send them to science camp every summer.
 Bully!
 As a young boy, I joined the Scouts (ages 8 up).

 Had I lived in Russia in those days, I might have been a Little Octobrist (ages 7 – 9) and worn a star-shaped badge sporting the image of a young Lenin.
-Later, if I showed promise and commitment, I might have been invited to join the Pioneers (Vladimir Lenin All-Union Pioneer Organization); my parents would have been so proud to see me wearing their distinctive red scarf.
+Later, if I showed promise and commitment, I might have been invited to join the Pioneers (Vladimir Lenin All-Union Pioneer Organization); my parents would have been so proud to see me wearing the distinctive red scarf.

 The problem comes when we substitute dogma (“rite words in rote order” - Joyce) for discovery.
 Dogmatism breeds intellectual laziness.
-It was dogmatism that condemned Galileo, not true religion; it was dogmatism that undermined Glasnost, not true justice; and it is dogmatism, not true science, that’s placing the intellectual promise of the 21st century at risk.
+It was dogmatism that condemned Galileo, not religion; it was dogmatism that undermined Glasnost, not justice; and it is dogmatism, not science, that’s placing the intellectual promise of the 21st century at risk.

 Dogmatism encourages us to accept easy answers, even when those answers make no sense.
 We are no strangers to such dogmatics in the US.
 For 60 years, we lived under the spell of a race based ‘separate but equal’ education system (de facto and de jure).
 Then in the 1950’s a doctrine known as ‘my country right or wrong’ became part of our national identity.
 Today it’s ‘follow the science’.